The KMG Level System Explained — How Krav Maga Progresses

 How is the KMG level system structured?

-Krav Maga Global uses a progression framework rather than a traditional belt system.
-It is designed to reflect increasing capability, not just time spent training.
+Krav Maga Global uses a progression framework with four named tiers.
+Unlike traditional martial arts with coloured belts, the KMG system is designed to reflect increasing capability and performance under pressure — not time spent or seniority.

 Each level builds on the previous one.
-It is not about collecting techniques.
-It is about improving how well you can apply them when things are less controlled and more demanding.
+Progression is not about collecting techniques.
+It is about demonstrating that you can apply what you know when conditions become harder and less controlled.

 What does progression actually mean in practice?